src/plugins/__init__.py — the single registration point

 }

-A plugin handles a set of commands and answers each with a Response:
+A plugin declares its endpoints (the TCP commands it owns) and answers each with a Response:

 class Plugin(Drawable, Restorable, ABC):